andreafuturi/gitmini/README.md

 ```bash
 git unpublish "Ticket name/number"
 ```
-When executed, the git publish command automates the following actions:
+When executed, the git unpublish command automates the following actions:
 - Safely updates your local repository with `git update`
-- Asks you to fix conflicts if they're present
+- Prompts you to resolve any conflicts before going on, if present.
 - Reverts the commit of the ticket you want to unpublish
 - Asks you to fix conflicts if they're present
 - Adds all changes to the staging area using `git add .`
-- Commits the changes using specified ticket name (defaults to WIP {timestamp}) `git commit -m "revert of WIP {timestamp}"`
+- Commits the changes using specified ticket name (defaults to current ticket) `git commit -m "revert of WIP-{timestamp}"`
 - Pushes your changes to repository's server so other people can get your revert `git push`

 Git unpublish is still under work